The following features and concepts are key to understanding how the Frosmo Platform works.

 - Template defines the web page element for the recommendation.
 The template uses the strategy to populate the recommendation element with recommended items.

-- Trigger is set to fire whenever the visitor goes to the site home page.
+- Trigger fires whenever the visitor goes to the site home page.

 - Placement defines a position on the site home page.
 The placement uses the trigger to detect when the visitor is on the site home page.
 With the trigger, the placement only activates on the site home page.